Importance Solid Pre-Approval Letter On Home Purchase

 - If the mortgage loan originator feels borrowers are providing the right information, the loan officer can issue the pre-qualification letter and NOT a pre-approval

 - Remember that all the information listed on the mortgage application needs to be valid and verified

 - All docs need to gather, processed and fully underwritten before a mortgage underwriter signs off on a pre-approval letter

 - The mortgage loan originator will review mortgage docs before submitting to processing and underwriting

 Home Buyers should not enter into a real estate purchase contract without a solid pre-approval letter from the mortgage underwriter.

 Pre-Approval Versus Approval

-Most mortgage loan originators will not issue a pre-approval letter unless they feel 100% confident that the mortgage loan applicant is qualified for a particular mortgage loan program and reviewed the mortgage loan application and credit profile.
-For mortgage lenders who have no mortgage lender overlays, if they get an automated approval, they will go off the findings so an automated approval via either Fannie Mae or Freddie Mac Automated Underwriting System is the final approval as long as the mortgage loan borrower can meet all the conditions asked by the automated approval and mortgage loan underwriter.
+Most mortgage loan originators will not issue a pre-qualification letter unless they feel 100% confident that the mortgage loan applicant is qualified for a particular mortgage loan program and reviewed the mortgage loan application and credit profile.

 Credit And Income Key To Solid Pre-Approval